zonneplan/KiBot/README.md

 KiCad 6 uses strings to differentiate errors, use them for the `error` field.
 To keep compatibility you can use the `number` or `error_number` options for KiCad 5.

+Note that this will ignore the errors, but they will be reported as warnings.
+If you want to suppress these warnings take a look at [Filtering KiBot warnings](#filtering-kibot-warnings)

 **Important note**: this will create a file named *kibot_errors.filter* in the output directory.